subnetmarco/mongo-analyzer/README.md

 # Mongo Analyzer

-This is Java library to analyze, and fix, inconsistencies in MongoDB references across multiple collections.
+This is Java library to analyze, and fix, MongoDB inconsistencies in references across multiple collections.
+It can just analyze and report inconsistencies, or optionally fix them automatically by removing dead references.

 # Usage